TheAhmedShabbir/Student-Registration/README.md

-# Student-Registration(OOP PROJECT)
+# Student Registration
-This is a java application for student registration .That will add students and display their Details.
+This is a java application for student registration.

+### Features

+You can add, remove and display the Details of students.